mgrbyte/python-tmx/docs/source/index.rst

 Usage
 -----

-Here is a basic example of how to use PythonTmx to load and read a TMX file:
+Here is a basic example of how to use PythonTmx.

 .. code-block:: python